wp-plugins/im-login-dongle/readme.txt

 3. Two step verification using Google Talk
 4. Two step verification using ICQ
 5. Two step verification using Windows Live Messenger
+6. Two step verification using Google Authenticator
-6. Mandatory screen - if administrator chooses that two step verification is mandatory, users have to enter their IM accounts upon first login
+7. Mandatory screen - if administrator chooses that two step verification is mandatory, users have to enter their IM accounts upon first login
-7. Disable IM login (if it is not mandatory and IM isn't working)
+8. Disable IM login (if it is not mandatory and IM isn't working)
-8. Disable all IM bots (admin security feature)
+9. Disable all IM bots (admin security feature)
-9. User profile settings page
+10. User profile settings page
-10. User profile settings page (if two step verification is mandatory)
+11. User profile settings page (if two step verification is mandatory)
-11. General settings page
+12. General settings page
-12. Google Talk Bot settings page
+13. Google Talk Bot settings page
-13. Windows Live Messenger Bot settings page
+14. Windows Live Messenger Bot settings page
-14. ICQ Bot settings page
+15. ICQ Bot settings page
-15. Reset keys settings page
+16. Reset keys settings page
-16. Data management settings page
+17. Data management settings page

 == Changelog ==

+= 1.1 =
+* [New] Added session manager (logout any user from anywhere)
+* [New] Added new login option - Google Authenticator
+* [Fix] Now we clear all sessions from the database that have expired when user logs in
+* [Fix] Session time settings bug - sometimes it wouldn't update the value

 = 1.0 =
 * [New] Added ICQ support